 Episode 6 – Queen of Heaven

 Poison and violence ended the reigns of Roman emperors… and then their heirs.
-The topic of regicide was detailed by UCLA professor Eugene Weber in 1989, during his 52-part history lecture series on PBS television (through WGBH Boston), The Western Tradition.
+The topic of regicide was detailed by UCLA professor Eugene Weber in 1989, during his 52-part history lecture series on PBS television (through WGBH Boston), viagra without a doctor prescription The Western Tradition.
 Two episodes were dedicated to the heirs of the old Eastern Roman Empire: the Byzantines.

 Having moved the Roman Empire’s capital to Constantinople (formerly Byzantium, and now Istanbul) in 330 AD, Constantine is considered the first Byzantine emperor.
 His ascension was aided by being the son of a Roman emperor.
 Yet, the Byzantine rulers who succeeded Constantine took a remarkably eclectic range of paths to the throne.
 This was because the only real qualification to rule was to be a Greek Orthodox Christian.
 Weber points out how the church was the common bond that defined Byzantine nationality, and so the throne was open to pretty much any of the faithful — be they wealthy or poor, educated or illiterate: